benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 # Sorting in Ruby

 Ruby has two built-in methods for sorting collections: `sort` and `sort_by`.
-Both are contained in the `Enumerable` module, which any Ruby class can include as long as it implements a an `each` method for iterating over given instance.
+Both are contained in the `Enumerable` module, which any Ruby class can include as long as it implements a an `each` method for iterating over instances of the class.
 The elements of a collection also need to implement a three-way comparison method `<=>` (the "spaceship operator") if we want to invoke `sort` or `sort_by` on that collection.

 My question for this post is this: why would there be two sort methods rather than just one?